ULL-EDYP-MUIIR-IC-2425/evocomp-theory/docs/ec-intro.md

 Early work on Evolutionary Computation (EC) was based on the application of evolutionary systems such as optimisation methods, feedback-control approaches, or automatic tools to generate computer programs.
-In this dissertation, evolutionary system refers to Darwinian evolutionary systems, and consists of the following features [1]:
+Herein, evolutionary system refers to Darwinian evolutionary systems, and consists of the following features [1]:

 * There exists a population of individuals which compete for limited resources.